ai-sakib/online-exam/README.md

 ### Questions

 This operation is for Admins only.
-It's also a simple CRUD operation but here questions is shown using REST API selecting individual subjects as there will be no questions to be shown initially.
+It's also a simple CRUD operation but here questions are shown using REST API selecting individual subjects as there will be no questions to be shown initially.
 At the first column, there has a checkbox for each row.
 After checking seleted question click on **Create Exam Paper** button and it will create an exam paper with 4 sets where there will **shuffling questions as well as shuffling multiple choices** for each set.

 ### Exam Papers